arvigeus/AZ-204/Learning Path/App Configuration.md

 ##### Query key values

-Each key value is uniquely identified by its key plus a label that can be `null`.
-You query an App Configuration store for key values by specifying a pattern.
-The App Configuration store returns all key values that match the pattern and their corresponding values and attributes.
+Each key-value is uniquely identified by its key plus a label that can be `\0`.
+You query an App Configuration store for key-values by specifying a pattern.
+The App Configuration store returns all key-values that match the pattern including their corresponding values and attributes.

 #### Values